MehmetAzizYirik/AlgorithmicGroupTheory/README.md

 ```
 AlgorithmicGroupTheory/$ mvn package
 ```
-This command will create jar file named specifically as "jar-with-dependencies" under target folder.
+This command will create jar file named as "MORGEN-jar-with-dependencies" under target folder.

 ## Usage

-AlgorithmicGroupTheory.jar can be run from command line with the specified arguments.
+MORGEN.jar can be run from command line with the specified arguments.
 An example command is given below.

 The definitions of the arguments are given below:

 ```
-usage: java -jar AlgorithmicGroupTheory.jar -f <arg> [-v] -d <arg>
+usage: java -jar MORGEN.jar -f <arg> [-v] -d <arg>

 Generates molecular structures for a given molecular formula.
 The input is
 a molecular formula string.
 For example 'C2OH4'.
 For this version, the hydrogens should be